mantil-io/docs/commands/mantil_test.md

 # mantil test

-Run project integration tests
+Run project tests

-Project integration tests are pure Go test in [project-root]/test folder.
+Project end to end tests are pure Go test in [project-root]/test folder.
 Mantil sets MANTIL_API_URL environment variable to point to the current project api url and runs tests with 'go test -v'.